Stuart Fairchild Preview, Player Props: Reds vs. Blue Jays

 Stuart Fairchild At The Plate

-- Fairchild is batting .236 with 13 doubles, two triples, five home runs and 21 walks.
+- Fairchild has 13 doubles, two triples, five home runs and 22 walks while hitting .234.

-- Fairchild has picked up a hit in 36 of 74 games this year, with multiple hits eight times.
+- In 48.0% of his games this year (36 of 75), Fairchild has picked up at least one hit, and in eight of those games (10.7%) he recorded more than one.

-- In five games this season, he has hit a home run (6.8%, and 2.2% of his trips to the plate).
+- Looking at the 75 games he has played this season, he's homered in five of them (6.7%), and in 2.2% of his trips to the plate.

-- Fairchild has driven in a run in 20 games this season (27.0%), including six games with more than one RBI (8.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Fairchild has driven in a run in 20 games this year (26.7%), including six games with more than one RBI (8.0%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 24 games this season (32.4%), including multiple runs in four games.
+- He has scored a run in 24 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.